cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/assignment2.md

-For example, a request to `/deleteSong?id=song1` would delete the song you created in the first part of the assignment (But if you do try deleting that specific one, make sure you add it back, because we will be testing that it is there).
+For example, a request to `/deleteSong?id=song1` would delete the song you created in the first part of the assignment (But if you do try deleting that specific one, make sure you add it back, because we will be testing that it ifs there).

 :::tip
 Don't know where to start?
-Reference the [live coding demo Posts example](/docs/lecture3#SampleCode) from lecture 3!
+Reference the [live coding demo Posts example](/docs/2020fa/lecture3#SampleCode) from lecture 3!
 Also, get help in [office hours](introduction#when-are-office-hours)!
 :::

 ## Part 7: Submission